Aviah/one-click-django-docs/project_ref.md

 When you commit a change to `settings_dev.py` or `settings_production.py` in the repository, you have to copy the changed file to `site_config/` and reload the site.
 The deployment script runs this copy, and on the dev machine you will have to manaualy copy `settings_dev.py` after you changed it, from the repository to `site_config`.

+To use the optional `secrets.py` to save passwords and SECRET_KEY outside the repository, which is important if your repository is public, see[Save Secrets Outside the Repository](https://github.com/Aviah/one-click-django-docs/blob/master/what_next.md#save-secrets-outside-the-repository)